-You can access ecbreakpoint from the command-line or scripts using the curl command.
+You can access ecbreakpoint from the command line or scripts using the curl command.
 Accelerator ships with curl in the ecloud bin directory.
 Figure 3 shows the IP address and port for ecbreakpoint.
 Use those values in curl and make sure to use the appropriate escape characters for spaces, slashes, and so on.

-Example for running the ps command on the agent:
+Following is an example for running the ps command on the agent: